You will learn

 - A green checkmark

-- A red X
+- A red indicator

-The Show suppression details section contains the reason the profile is suppressed.
+By expanding a channel, you can see information about when and how someone became subscribed and the reason the profile is suppressed.
 If the profile is suppressed for more than one reason (e.g., manually suppressed and also unsubscribed), only the highest-priority suppression reason will appear.
 Suppressions are prioritized as follows:

 - Deliverability (i.e., hard bounce or invalid email)